 THE WETLANDS IN DANGER

-Narcís Jordi Aragó he wrote in the Hoja del Lunes of January 10, 1977, saying that Icona said that the future would be a disaster in the endless chain of threats that the so called progress was projecting on nature on the Costa Brava.
-It was now the moment to turn and save the still virgin wetlands at the end of the Daró river, which were part of the old lake.
-They had planned a macro urbanization that would eliminate one of the last wetlands on the Costa Brava.
-It was only a week ago that the head of Icona de Girona, Salvador Alemany, made some interesting statements about the wetlands in his demarcation with express reference to Pals.
+Narcís Jordi Aragó he wrote in the Hoja del Lunes of January 10, 1977, saying that Icona he wrote in the Hoja del Lunes of January 10, 1977, mentioning that Icona said it would be a disaster in the never-ending chain of threats that progress was projecting on nature on the Costa Brava.
+At that moment, it was the turn of the still virgin marshes at the mouth of the Daró, which were part of the old Estany de Pals.
+They had planned a macro urbanization that would eliminate one of the last wetlands on the coast of the Costa Brava.
+It was only a week ago that Salvador Alemany, made some interesting statements about the wetlands in his demarcation with express reference to Pals.
 He said that the ecosystem that formed that area had such a variety that it would be a real disaster for the province if it disappeared; he added, just as he had done Depana, that "at some point you had to say enough.
 Some of the things we had found we should leave them the same, uncontaminated, to future generations.
 They hoped that the International Commission on the Environment would rule on the appropriate measures for the conservation of one of the last wetlands on the Costa Brava.”

 In Pals there were a total of 310 species out of the 400 that could be found in Europe

-On the other hand, the Board of the Society of Hunters and especially its president, Jaume Parals Grassot, without being a hunter, who at the same time was deputy mayor, that same week lifted the hunting ban on 20 hectares of that area, which for many years had been declared a Comprehensive Hunting Reserve.
+On the other hand, the Society of Hunters, and specially his president, that at the same time was deputy mayor and president of the Community of Regans, that same week lifted the hunting ban on 20 hectares of that area, which for many years had been declared a Comprehensive Hunting Reserve.
 This activity would inevitably cause the dramatic decrease of the rich fauna that could be found in those wetlands, since it was the exceptional nesting and hibernation refuge, where a total of 310 species of birds could be found out of the 400 that they could find in Europe.
 To everyone, the deal the Hunters' Society had made was inexplicable.